XelVarful/Assignment3-DAA/README.md

 # Assignment 3 — Optimization of a City Transportation Network (Minimum Spanning Tree)

-## 1. Introduction
+1. Introduction
-This project is part of the Data Structures and Algorithms course.
+This project was completed as part of the Data Structures and Algorithms course.
-The main goal is to implement algorithms that find the **Minimum Spanning Tree (MST)** in a weighted undirected graph.
+Its main goal is to apply Prim’s and Kruskal’s algorithms to find a Minimum Spanning Tree (MST) for a city’s transportation network.

-The MST connects all districts (vertices) with the minimum possible total cost of construction and without forming cycles.
+The MST connects all districts (vertices) with the lowest possible total road construction cost and no cycles.

-In this assignment, two algorithms are used and compared:
-- **Kruskal’s Algorithm**
-- **Prim’s Algorithm**
+Implemented algorithms:

+Kruskal’s Algorithm

+Prim’s Algorithm

-Both algorithms were applied to graphs provided in `input.json`, and results were written to `output.json`.
+Both algorithms read data from input.json, process them, and save the results to output.json.

----

 ## 2. Objective
-The purpose of this project is to:
-- Understand how MST algorithms work and where they are applied.
-- Compare Kruskal’s and Prim’s algorithms in both theory and practice.
-- Implement reading/writing of input and output data using JSON files.
+The main objectives of the assignment are:

+Implement and understand two MST algorithms — Prim’s and Kruskal’s.

+Use object-oriented design with custom Graph and Edge classes.

+Compare algorithm performance in terms of execution time and operation count.

-- Test algorithm performance on graphs of different sizes.
+Analyze algorithm efficiency across graphs of different sizes and densities.
-- Analyze efficiency, scalability, and performance.

----
+Automate tests and record the results in structured JSON format.

 ## 3. Tools and Technologies
-- **Java 17**
-- **Maven Build System**
-- **Gson** library (for JSON parsing)
-- **JUnit 5** (for automated testing)
+Java 17

+Maven Build System

+Gson (Google JSON library) — for reading/writing JSON

+JUnit 5 — for automated testing

-- **GitHub** (for version control and submission)
+GitHub — version control and submission platform

----

 ## 4. Project Structure